Eduard Sanders: Reducing HIV

 Eduard Sanders: I have been working in Kiifi, in coastal Kenya, for the last 12 years.
 I am supported by the International AIDS Vaccine Initiative, to find people who are at a higher risk of HIV infection.
 We would like to test a HIV vaccine and of course, to contribute to developing that vaccine and testing its efficacy.

 Quite unexpectedly, we stumbled onto a particularly high risk group - men who have sex with men [MSM] - which was a hidden population in Kenya some 10 years ago.
 It is not hidden anymore and has come forward, partially based on our research.
 One of the outcomes of that research include two new lines, and one new line is the importance of community engagement.
 Men who have sex with men are a very stigmatised group; various communities and stakeholders feel that this group should not be allowed to come to the fore.
 The other, more medically interesting aspect is that we learn so much from the acute HIV infections that this group has, when people unfortunately acquire HIV.

 Q: Given the difficulties of working with this specific group, why is it so important to work with this population to control HIV?

 ES: We and others now have documented that there is so much that is unknown, and that this group has been lagging behind in receiving HIV prevention information.
 Programmes have been targeted to mostly pregnant women and the general public, and key populations including female sex workers, drug users and truck drivers.
 But men who have sex with men specifically lack information to protect themselves and have a high instance of getting HIV and transmitting it.
-Information provision, HIV preventive measures and education linking people who test positive to trained health care workers is an enormously important programme that has emerged since we started working in Kenya.
+Information provision, HIV preventive measures and education linking people who test positive, to training health care workers is an enormously important programme that has emerged since we started working in Kenya.

 Q: It sounds as though your research has also a broader impact.
 Could you tell us how your work has helped change public health policies in HIV affected countries?